Wage: Overtime FAQs

 Frequently Asked Questions About Wage: Overtime

 If you have questions about whether your overtime is being correctly applied, or when you should be getting overtime, it’s important to talk to an attorney.
-Here are a few of the most common issues we find at The Spitz Law Firm, LLC:
+Here are a few of the most common issues we find at Spitz, The Employee’s Law Firm:

 I was told that it is too expensive to hire an attorney to pursue overtime claims.
 Is it worth it to pursue an overtime pay claim?